Skip to content

 3. Regex Match (matches)

 Uses regular expressions for advanced pattern matching.
-Most powerful but requires regex knowledge.

 Example: